fujidaiti/smooth_sheets/README.md

   <img width="160" src="https://github.com/fujidaiti/smooth_sheets/assets/68946713/28cf4760-de78-425b-a64e-c2ac6fb6817c"/> <!-- Scrollable -->
 </div>

-The primary widget for building sheets.
-It can be dragged and sized based on its content or stretched to fill available space, configured via `SheetDecoration`.
+The basic sheet widget that can be dragged and scrollled.
+It can also size itself based on its content or stretched to fill available space.
-- **Non-scrollable content:** By default, `Sheet` works with non-scrollable content.
-The sheet's height typically matches the content unless constrained.
-- **Scrollable content:** To integrate with scrollable widgets (like `ListView`, `GridView`), provide a `SheetScrollConfiguration` to the `scrollConfiguration` property.
-The sheet will then drag when the content is over-scrolled or under-scrolled.

-The sheet's physics (how it behaves when over/under dragged) are controlled by `SheetPhysics`, and snapping behavior is defined by `SheetSnapGrid`.
-Styling (like background, shape, borders) is handled by `SheetDecoration`.

-For non-modal sheets, `Sheet` must be placed inside a `SheetViewport`.

 See also:
 - [basic_sheet.dart](https://github.com/fujidaiti/smooth_sheets/blob/main/example/lib/tutorial/basic_sheet.dart) for basic usage.